bvm/bvm/README.md

 3. No centralization—all urls and paths.
    - Allows for easily distributing approved binaries within an organization.
    - Easy for binary authors to distribute their applications.
-4. Support different binaries with the same name.
+4. Support completely different application binaries with the same command name.
 5. Backwards compatibility loading project configuration files (once hitting 1.0)
 6. Works on Windows without needing WSL.